St. Joseph’s Day and Return of the Swallows Celebration

 • Craft Station for Kids and more!

 St. Joseph’s Day is FREE for Mission Preservation Society Members!
-Show your Member ID card with valid photo ID upon entry to receive free admission.
-No advance reservation or ticket(s) needed.
+Members Members can reserve their tickets beginning Wednesday, February 1 before hand to let us know they are coming.
 Become a Member today to attend St. Joseph’s Day for free!

 |Children (4 and younger)||FREE|